khalidabuhakmeh/Htmx.Net/Readme.md

 #### Browser Caching

-As a special note, please be mindful that if your server can render different content for the same URL depending on some other headers, you need to use the Vary response HTTP header.
+As a special note, please remember that if your server can render different content for the same URL depending on some other headers, you need to use the Vary response HTTP header.
 For example, if your server renders the full HTML when Request.IsHtmx() is false, and it renders a fragment of that HTML when Request.IsHtmx() is true, you need to add Vary: HX-Request.
 That causes the cache to be keyed based on a composite of the response URL and the HX-Request request header — rather than being based just on the response URL.

 ```c#
 // in a Razor Page